-This program intends to address and eliminate the root causes of trafficking-ignorance, illiteracy, gender discrimination and gender violence.
-To prevent children and women from being trafficked, emphasis is laid on advocacy programs at the point of origin itself, which encourages the community to build early warning and support systems.
-These programs focus on adolescent girls, students, teachers, Village Development Committees and entire community.
-In these programs, children and women are trained on anti trafficking measures so that they can avoid being tricked and enticed by strangers who come to their village and attempt to lure them.
+Emphasis on advocacy programs at the point of origin encourages the community to build early warning and support systems to prevent child and women trafficking.
+These programs focus on adolescent girls, students, teachers, Village Development Committees, and the entire community.
+Children and women are trained on anti-trafficking measures so that they can avoid being tricked and enticed by strangers who come to their village attempting to lure them.

-The programs focus on educating communities about human trafficking and other forms of exploitationand the risks their daughters and sisters could face in the hand of traffickers.
+Likewise, the program also educates communities about human trafficking and other forms of exploitation including risks faced by their daughters and sisters at the hands of traffickers.